prismyland/prismy/readme.md

 ### Selectors

-Many other server libraries support argument injection through the use of decorators e.g inversifyjs, nestjs and tachijs.
+Many other server libraries support argument injection through the use of decorators e.g InversifyJS, NestJS and TachiJS.
 Decorators can seem nice and clean but have several pitfalls.

 - Controllers must be declared as class.
 (But not class expressions)